manorrock/ocelot/README.md

 ## Installing

-Pick the OS below to download the installation bundle
+Pick your OS below to download the installation bundle

 | Linux | macOS | Windows |
 |-------|-------|---------|